rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 );
 ```

-In the above example, the method tracks the event ‘**test track event GA3**’, and information such as the revenue, currency, anonymousId.
+In the above example, the `track` method tracks the user event ‘**test track event GA3**’ and information such as the `revenue`, `currency`, `anonymousId`.

-For more information, refer to the [`track`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#track) API method.
+{% hint style="success" %}

-You can use this method to track various other success metrics for your website, such as user signups, item purchases, article bookmarks, and much more.
+You can use the `track` method to track various success metrics for your website like user signups, item purchases, article bookmarks, and more.

-You’ve now successfully installed `rudder-analytics.js` tracking.
-You can enable and use any event destination to send your event data via RudderStack, in no time at all.
+{% endhint %}

-## **Step 4: Check Ready State**
+## Step 4: Check ready state

-There are cases when you may want to tap into the features provide by end destination SDKs to enhance tracking and other functionalities.
-RudderStack's JavaScript SDK exposes a `ready` API with a `callback` parameter, that fires when the SDK is done initializing itself and other third-party native SDK destinations.
+There are cases when you may want to tap into the features provided by the end-destination SDKs to enhance tracking and other functionalities.
+The JavaScript SDK exposes a `ready` API with a `callback` parameter that fires when the SDK is done initializing itself and the other third-party native SDK destinations.

 For example: